English Curriculum Statement

 - Visits to other SFA schools.

 Our children are taught reading through SFA, and in Reception start to take the SFA shared stories they have read in their group to support with their reading at home.
 From Year 1 to Year 6, our reading programme is supplemented by Oxford Reading Tree, Floppy's Phonics, Project X Books and a range of free choice reading books as children go through the school.
-These books are carefully matched to reading ages which match the SFA reading groups children are in, in order to support their learning even further through home reading.
-If you have any further questions about reading at home, please speak with your child's class teacher who will be happy to help.
+These books are carefully matched to children’s reading ability in order to support their learning even further through home reading.